zhengliw/BruteCrack/README.md

 # BruteCrack

 A small and extremely lightweight tool to list brute-force cracked passwords.

 # What is this?

 BruteCrack should list passwords using Brute Force.
+More features will be introduced during updates!

 # What to pay A LOT of attention for?